Chicken roost: 2×4 wide-side-up, 18 in high, 8–12 in per bird

-Build roosts from a flat 2×4 with the wide side facing up, 18+ inches off the coop floor, allowing 8–12 inches of bar per standard hen.
-The roost has to sit higher than the top of the nest boxes — chickens instinctively roost on the highest perch available, and a roost lower than the nest boxes means hens sleep (and defecate) in the boxes.
+A round dowel is how backyard hens lose toes to frostbite — their feet stay exposed to cold coop air all night because they have to grip the bar to stay on it.
+The fix is a dimensional one, not a behavioral one: build the roost from a flat 2×4 with the wide side facing up, 18+ inches off the floor, allowing 8–12 inches of bar per standard hen, set higher than the top of the nest boxes.
 Heavy breeds get a lower bar and a ramp; bantams can stay narrower.

 Shape: flat 2×4, wide side up

-- Construction 2×4 lumber, wide-side up.Cheapest, easiest, correct.
+- Construction 2×4, wide-side up.Cheapest, easiest, correct.
+About $4 for an 8-foot stud — the bar for a 6-bird flock costs less than a coffee.
 Sand the edges round so they don't bruise feet over years of use.

 Height: above the nest boxes